webqit/webqit-community.docs/objective-sql/README.md

 [Learn more about the language](the-language) and see just what's possible with the *arrow* syntax.
 (DOCS coming soon.)

 ## The API
-Objective SQL also lets you work programmatically using a promise-based API.
+Objective SQL also lets us work programmatically using a promise-based API.

 Here's the API version of the *[Basic Usage](#basic-usage)* query we started with: